 Snap inc. and Pokemon Go to an extent have proved that the mobile camera is a hugely untapped platform.
 It would be interesting to see if something non-ephemeral will come out of Snapchat or other camera first apps vying for the valuable attention of people.
 Apple's huge investment in augmented reality would also very likely play out in some way or the other in-camera first apps.

 At the moment, distributors like Netflix and YouTube Red have to charge a fixed subscription irrespective of the number of shows you watch.
-With Bitcoin enabled micro-payments, viewers can be charged only for the content that they watch, or be refunded if they watched only 10 mins of a two-hour movie.
+Viewers can be charged only for the content that they watch.

 Creation: What is rather disappointing in video creation is that there has not been a major shift in terms of software that online first filmmakers use to make their videos.
 Video editors such as iMovie make incremental improvements, but there is no software out there that makes editing simple and accessible for a new age creator.